 Control the Body Weight

 The weight of the body should be maintained according to height, body structure, and age.
 For this purpose, the exercises under preventive physiotherapy are needed.
 The increased weight puts extra pressure on the hips and legs especially the knees.

 Generally, a break of 5 to 10 minutes is needed after standing for more than an hour or so.
 Prolonged standing puts extra pressure on the knees and causes knee pain.

 Shape of Shoes

-The proper shape and type of the shoes or slippers are also necessary.
+The proper shape and type of shoes or slippers are also necessary.
 Different footwear should be chosen for office, trekking or gym.
-Tight fitting or high-heeled shoes should be avoided.
+Tight-fitting or high-heeled shoes should be avoided.

 1. Rub the peeled garlic over the sore and swollen joints for anti-inflammatory action and to reduce the pain.

-2. The application of the massage of the oil containing camphor is best for all types of joint pains.
+2. The application of the massage of an oil containing camphor is best for all types of joint pains.

-3. The intake of few kernels of nuts in empty stomach in the morning helps to get rid of knee pain.
+3. The intake of a few kernels of nuts in an empty stomach in the morning helps to get rid of knee pain.

 4. Regularly eat the coconut kernel to get relief from knee pain.